disqontrol/disqontrol/README.md

 With Disqontrol you get the following features:

-- Run multiple jobs in parallel
 - Process jobs in any programming language
 - Run certain jobs regularly
 - Handle failures robustly and log as much as you need
+- Run multiple jobs from one queue in parallel
 - Switch automatically to the best Disque node
-- Use synchronous mode for debugging (process new jobs immediately)
+- Switch to synchronous mode for debugging (process new jobs immediately)

 Workers can be called via a console command or a HTTP request and can therefore be written in other languages than PHP.
 The library also provides convenient